fl4health.model_bases.pca module

 Parameters:

-• X_lower_dim (Tensor) – Matrix whose rows are low-dimensional principal representations
+• X_lower_dim (Tensor) – Matrix whose rows are low-dimensional principal representations of the original data.

 Returns: